 The AMD Radeon Pro WX 8200 is a bit of an oddball.
 It’s designated as AMD’s most popular workstation GPU currently available, but it’s not quite up there with similarly priced Quadro series RTX cards.

-AMD’s focus with this card seems to be with memory sensitive tasks.
+AMD’s focus with this card seems to be on memory-sensitive tasks.
 The 8GB HBM2 memory is more efficient than GDDR6, and it also has ECC support to ensure accuracy in sensitive tasks.
 It doesn’t quite reach the high memory capacity levels of the more expensive Radeon Pro WX 9100, but it maintains a good balance of cost-effectiveness with its lower memory while offering faster memory operating at 512GB/s as opposed to the 9100’s 484GB/s.

 When it comes to performance, the AMD Radeon WX 8200 is a bit of an odd one.
 Among most of the workstation GPUs on this list, this one has the most varied results out there.
 The 8200 dominates the older Quadro line of cards (except the P6000) in benchmarks like LuxMark and puts in a strong performance in intensive CAD software like Siemens NX and SolidWorks.
 However, in V-Ray and Cinebench it falls short considerably against the competition.

 The story in Blender and ProRender is odd as well, being comprehensively beaten by even the Vega 64 in those programs, and staying neck and neck with the Vega 64 in video encoding programs like Adobe Premiere and MAGIX Vegas Pro.